 NOTE: Previously recorded files on CD-RW discs must be erased before recording music files.
 CD-R discs cannot be erased.

-5 If you need to erase a disc (CD-RW or DVD+RW): Insert the disc, and select Erase Disc under your Home Screen or Data Projects tab.
+4 If you need to erase a disc (CD-RW or DVD+RW): Insert the disc, and select the Home Screen Tab, and then select Erase Disc.

 Creating Music CDs with RecordNow!